nataliekwak/AlliRater/Sprints/Sprint1.md

 Both: Login Page

-Frontend:
+Frontend: Designed web server with buttons and different pages

-Backend: Created rating system and wrote it to file
+Backend: Created rating system and wrote it to file, created temporary login by writing to a file

 ---------------
 **ISSUES**
-- could not install gorilla mux
+- could not install gorilla mux (in progress)
-- having issues integrating go api with angular server
+- having issues integrating go api with angular server (in progress)
+- had issues working with strings in go (fixed)